Retinaldehyde vs. HPR: A Comparison of Two Powerful Retinoids used in Private Label Skincare

 Efficacy: How Do They Compare?

-Both retinaldehyde and HPR are effective at reducing signs of aging, but their mechanisms differ.
-Retinaldehyde's proximity to retinoic acid makes it highly potent, often delivering faster results in improving skin texture and reducing wrinkles.
-However, some sources suggest HPR may outperform retinaldehyde in wrinkle reduction and texture improvement due to its direct binding action.
-In vitro studies show HPR promotes collagen production comparably to stronger retinoids like tretinoin.
+Both retinaldehyde and HPR are effective at reducing signs of aging.
+Retinaldehyde's proximity to retinoic acid makes it highly potent however, some sources suggest HPR may outperform retinaldehyde in wrinkle reduction and texture improvement due to its direct binding action.
+In vitro studies show HPR promotes greater collagen production than retinal and comparably to stronger retinoids like tretinoin.

 Irritation and Safety Profile